 Lastly, we have end-to-end (E2E) tests.
-These are arguably the most sought after tests by stakeholders because they ensure functional requirements are met.
-In theory, developers love them because they offload testing to others, managers like them because they simulate real user scenarios, and testers like them because they verify real-world behaviour.
-In practice however, scripted E2E testing can have a diminishing return.
+These are arguably the most sought-after tests by stakeholders because they ensure functional requirements are met.
+In theory, developers love them because they offload testing to others, managers like them because they simulate real user scenarios, and testers like them because they verify real-world behavior.
+In practice, scripted E2E testing can have a diminishing return.

 Automated E2E tests take time to execute (hours to days).

 Finding the root cause of a failure is painful and takes a long time.